 Which syllabus do we follow?

-We follow the Edexcel specification for GCSE Spanish.
+Ashbourne follows the Edexcel specification for GCSE Spanish (higher tier)

 What topics will be covered?